edawson1980/weatro/README.md

 3) The user is able to view Transit and Weather information on demand.
 4) The user can search stations by name, line, and destinations.
 4) The user is able to rate the station by writing a review.
-5)The user is able to delete the comment.
+5) The user is able to delete the comment.